Genesis: Together and Apart

-Genesis: Together and Apart is a 2014 documentary about the English rock band Genesis and its members' solo projects.
+Genesis: Together and Apart is a 2014 British documentary about the English rock band Genesis and its members' solo projects.
 Made by the BBC, it was first broadcast on BBC Two in the UK on 4 October 2014.
-It was the first time drummer and singer Phil Collins, former singer Peter Gabriel, keyboardist Tony Banks, bassist Mike Rutherford and guitarist Steve Hackett had reunited since the Six of the Best reunion concert (1982).
+It features contributions from drummer and singer Phil Collins, keyboardist Tony Banks, and guitarist and bassist Mike Rutherford, as well as former singer Peter Gabriel and guitarist Steve Hackett, who left the band in the 1970s.